-Check out a few tips to sneak more veggies into your day click here.
+Check out my few tips on how to sneak more veggies into your day.

 The combination of healthy monounsaturated fats and fibre in avocado make it another killer food for weight loss.
 Good fats like avocado keep you full and satisfied, and with their creamy-like texture they’re a great substitute for unhealthy foods that are high in saturated fats.
 Still confused about the difference between good fats and bad fats?
-Check out everything you need to know by clicking here.
+I’ve got you covered.

 Beans & Legumes

 Packed with satiating protein and fibre but low in calories, beans and legumes are another great food to incorporate into your diet when you’re looking to lose weight.
-Not only are they hugely beneficial to your health, they’re cheap and are usually tinned so they’re long life and can be bought in bulk.
-Think of adding chickpeas, lentils, kidney beans or black beans to bulk up any meal – or give my delicious Vegetarian Burrito Bowl a go!
+Not only are they hugely beneficial to your health, but they’re also cheap and are usually tinned so they’re long life and can be bought in bulk.
+Add chickpeas, lentils, kidney beans or black beans to bulk up any meal.
+Speaking of which, give my delicious Vegetarian Burrito Bowl a go!